 If a recent status report is on file, the Court will not require an additional report and will rely on the previously filed report.
-Where the Court orders an initial joint status report upon referral, the report is requested to contain the below information, included here as guidance.
-Where the Court orders a joint status report to address identified issues during the Court's ongoing management of a case, the parties may limit their report to those identified issues.
+In the event the Court orders an initial written status report, in addition to or in lieu of an initial status hearing, the report is requested to contain the below information, included here as guidance.